-Let’s stop for a second.
-I know what you’re thinking.
+If you haven’t been through the horror of standardized testing before, I know what you’re thinking.
 “What’s so hard about handing out papers and watching students take a test?
-That sounds pretty cush to me.
+That sounds pretty great to me.
 I would love to do nothing for six hours!”

 Wrong-o, my friend.

 See, the type of “nothing” that you are thinking of probably involves a lot of things—reading a magazine or a book, checking your phone, looking around idly—but this is not the “doing nothing” of standardized test administration.
 While administering a standardized test, the only two things you can do are 1) walk around the room, and 2) watch students take a test.

 No writing, drawing, doing crossword puzzles, or Sudoku.

 No grading papers or getting caught up on work.

 No sitting for more than a few minutes.